Fifty-two years later, an early Holt adoptee reunites with his “first father,” Holt President Emeritus David Kim.

 As we pass the hallways lined with photos, Ko leans in to identify Harry.
 “Mr. Holt was just a gentleman,” Ko says of the man the children called aboji, or father.
 “We loved him.
 He was wonderful.”
 Ko remembers Harry feeding the children oatmeal, a foreign food that became a staple of their diets in Holt care.
 He remembers receiving his own treasured pair of shoes, which children often refused to take off at bedtime for fear of losing them.
 He remembers sliding down hills at the Holt care center, and sleeping in bunk beds.
 He also remembers the day he came to the U.S.

 Holt staff would often take the children on field trips, he recalls.
 “Then they said, ‘We’re going to America.’
 I thought it was another field trip,” says Ko, laughing.
 “I didn’t know it was permanent.”
-If Ko were adopted today, he would know; as children available for adoption are increasingly older, Holt created a curriculum to prepare them before they join adoptive families.
+If Ko were adopted today, he would know; as children joining families through international adoption are increasingly older, Holt created a curriculum to prepare them before they come home.
 They study cultural differences, learn coping skills… and learn to say goodbye.

 Ko never said a proper goodbye to Korea, a place he still hopes one day to visit.